 Weekly student recital + closing showcase

 Admission to the Brevard Music Center is determined by audition.
 Voice applicants must submit a video recording by including YouTube video link(s) in their application.

 Perform two contrasting songs from memory.
 All selections should be sung with an accompanying piano track.

-The tuition for the 3-week High School Voice program is $4150.
-This includes all instruction, housing, meals, and the opportunity to attend on-campus concerts and other events.
+The tuition for the 3-week High School Voice program is $4950, less any scholarships received.
+The tuition fee includes all instruction, housing, meals, on-campus health services, and concert admission.
 Each participant is responsible for travel to and from Brevard.

-All payments, except the $40 application fee and $500 enrollment fee, will be fully refunded if the Center receives notice of cancellation due to serious illness before May 1.
-Written verification from an M.D. is required before a refund can be made.
+All payments, except the $40 application fee and $600 enrollment fee, will be fully refunded if the Center receives notice of cancellation due to serious illness before May 15.
+Written verification from an M.D. is required.
 No reduction in fees can be made for late arrival or early departure.
-No refunds will be made after May 1.
+No refunds will be made after May 15.

 Please visit the Scholarship section of our FAQ page for more information.